theheking/intro-to-r/key_info.md

  - Under Installers select RStudio x.yy.zzz - Windows XP/Vista/7/8 (where x, y, and z represent version numbers)
  - Double click the file to install it
  - Once it’s installed, open RStudio to make sure it works and you don’t get any error messages

+If you have an error do not stress.
+Let us know at the beginning the session, we will be able to help out.

 ## macOS
 <b> If you already have R and RStudio installed </b>